potatowagon/drangler/README.md

 ```

 ## Install drangler
-cd to root of this folder, and
+cd to drangler module, and run the setup script
 ```
+cd ./drangler
 python setup.py install
 ```
 You may now import drangler globally.